-A major goal of Neuroscape is the translation of the research findings that emerge from our Neuroscience Program, as driven by the advances of our Technology Program, to the creation of new clinical diagnostic tools and therapeutic interventions that better the lives of diverse patient populations.
+A major goal of Neuroscape is the translation of the research findings that emerge from our Neuroscience Division, as driven by the advances of our Technology Division, to the creation of new clinical diagnostic tools and therapeutic interventions that better the lives of diverse patient populations.

 Joaquin A. Anguera